Thomas R. Marshall: Family and background

-Thomas Marshall's paternal grandfather, Riley Marshall, immigrated to Indiana in 1817 and settled on a farm in present-day Whitley County.
+Marshall's paternal grandfather, Riley Marshall, immigrated to Indiana in 1817 and settled on a farm in present-day Whitley County.
 He became wealthy when a moderate deposit of oil and natural gas was discovered on his farm; when he sold the property in 1827 it earned $25,000, $ in 2015 chained dollars.
 The money allowed him to purchase a modest estate and spend the rest of his life as an active member of the Indiana Democratic Party, serving as an Indiana State Senator, party chairman, and financial contributor.
 He was also able to send his only child, Daniel, to medical school.

 Marshall's mother, Martha Patterson, was orphaned at age thirteen while living in Ohio and moved to Indiana to live with her sister on a farm near the Marshalls' home.
 Martha was known for her wit and humor, as her son later would be.
 Martha and Daniel met and married in 1848.

 Thomas Riley Marshall was born in North Manchester, Indiana, on March 14, 1854.
 Two years later, a sister was born, but she died in infancy.
 Martha had contracted tuberculosis, which Daniel believed to be the cause of their infant daughter's poor health.
 While Marshall was still a young boy, his family moved several times searching a good climate for Daniel to attempt different "outdoor cures" on Martha.
 They moved first to Quincy, Illinois in 1857.
 While the family was living in Illinois, Daniel Marshall, a supporter of the American Union and a staunch Democrat, took his four-year-old son, Thomas, to the Lincoln and Douglas debate in Freeport in 1858.
 Marshall later recalled that during the rally he sat on the laps of Stephen Douglas and Abraham Lincoln, alternating between the two candidates when they were not speaking, and remembered it as one of his earliest and most cherished memories.

 The family moved to Osawatomie, Kansas, in 1859, but the frontier violence caused them to move to Missouri in 1860.
 Eventually, Daniel succeeded in curing Martha's disease.
 As the American Civil War neared, violence spread into Missouri during the Bleeding Kansas incidents.
 In October 1860 several men led by Duff Green demanded that Daniel Marshall provide medical assistance to the pro-slavery faction, but he refused, and the men left.
 When the Marshalls' neighbors warned that Green was planning to return and murder them, the family quickly packed their belongings and escaped by steamboat to Illinois.
 The Marshalls remained in Illinois only briefly, before relocating to Indiana, which was even farther from the volatile border region.